Victor Barthélemy: Biography

 Barthélemy was born in Bonifacio.
 His father was a socialist.
 During his studies at the University of Aix-en-Provence, Barthélemy supported Action Française.
 He moved to Marseille and joined the French Communist Party (PCF) in 1925.
 Following the national congress of the PCF in Lille in 1926, delegates appointed him to membership in Secours Rouge International.
 After an internship in the USSR in 1928, he worked for the Communist International under the command of Palmiro Togliatti.
 He carried out missions to Spain and Italy.

-Barthélemy distanced himself from the PCF in 1930, but eagerly joined French Popular Party (PPF) of Jacques Doriot on 28 June 1936 and quickly rose through the ranks.
+Barthélemy distanced himself from the PCF in 1930, but eagerly joined the French Popular Party (PPF) of Jacques Doriot on 28 June 1936 and quickly rose through the ranks.
 Disillusioned with Communism, he was attracted to the "revolutionary authenticity" of fascism and National Socialism.
 In October 1936 he was appointed to the position of the Federal secretary of the party for the Alpes-Maritimes, centered in Nice.
 He subsequently joined its central committee and its political bureau.
 In November 1939, he became secretary-general of the party and was installed in Paris.
 He was a contributor to L'Émancipation nationale ([The National Emancipation]), and Le Cri du peuple.

 When the PPF Congress met in Villeurbanne in July 1941 he was appointed secretary general of both zones.
 He participated in the creation of the Legion of French Volunteers Against Bolshevism, of which he was member of the Central Committee.

 On 6 August 1944, Barthélemy fled Paris ahead of the Allies' advance.
 He then took refuge in the Sigmaringen enclave.
 In November 1944, he was chosen to represent the PPF to the Italian Social Republic.
 After Doriot's death in February 1945, Barthélemy, Simon Sabiani, and Marcel Marschall formed a triumvirate to head the PPF.

 Barthélemy moved to Milan, Italy in April 1945.
 Arrested on 2 May, he was handed over to French authorities, tried by a military tribunal, and sentenced to several years in prison.